G\'acs-Ku\v{c}era's Theorem Revisited by Levin: The Kučera--Gács Theorem

 Combining this characterization of randomness with the image randomness theorem mentioned above, we come to the following result.

 \begin{proposition} Let $P$ be the uniform Bernoulli distribution on $\Omega$.
 Let $T\colon\Omega\to\Sigma$ be a computable mapping such that $T(\omega)$ is infinite for $P$-almost $\omega$, and let $Q=T(P)$ be the image distribution.
-Then the following properties of an infinite sequence $\alpha$ are equivalent: \begin{itemize} \item $\mathsf{M}(x)/Q(x)$ is bounded for all prefixes $x$ of $\alpha$; \item $\alpha=T(\omega)$ for some Martin-L\"of random \textup(with respect to $P$\textup) sequence $\omega$. \end{itemize} \end{proposition} If we could get rid of the restriction that $T(\omega)$ is infinite for almost all $\omega$, thus extending this proposition to the case when $Q$ is a semimeasure, the G\'{a}cs--Ku\v{c}era theorem will follow from this generalization.
+Then the following properties of an infinite sequence $\alpha$ are equivalent: \begin{itemize} \item $\mathsf{M}(x)/Q(x)$ is bounded for all prefixes $x$ of $\alpha$; \item $\alpha=T(\omega)$ for some Martin-Löf random \textup(with respect to $P$\textup) sequence $\omega$. \end{itemize} \end{proposition} If we could get rid of the restriction that $T(\omega)$ is infinite for almost all $\omega$, thus extending this proposition to the case when $Q$ is a semimeasure, the Kučera--Gács theorem will follow from this generalization.
 Indeed, the semimeasure $\mathsf{M}$ (being semicomputable) can be represented as $T(P)$ where $T$ is some computable mapping of $\Omega$ to $\Sigma$.
 Then $\mathsf{M}(x)/Q(x)=1$ is bounded everywhere, and this (hypothetical) generalization would imply that every sequence $\alpha$ is $T(\omega)$ for some random $\omega$.